crypto-com/ibc-solo-machine/README.md

 1. Create a `.env` file with `SOLO_ACCOUNT_PREFIX`, `SOLO_DB_PATH`, `SOLO_MNEMONIC` and `SOLO_HD_PATH` (if it is
    different from the default one).
 2. Run `solo-machine init` to initialize SQLite database.
 3. Add cosmos SDK chain details using `solo-machine chain add`.
-This command takes folloing options which can either be provided using command line options, environment variables or a `.env` file.
+This command takes following options which can either be provided using command line options, environment variables or a `.env` file.
 The two most important things are `trusted-height` and `trusted-hash` which can be fetched from:
    `curl http://<ip>:<port>/block?height=<trusted-height>`.